Home† FAQ† 8th February 2012

 Hear the Fender Telecaster Modern Plus.

 So there you have it.
 The Fender Telecaster Modern Player Plus.
 A very versatile and reasonable priced guitar that plays like a dream.
 My name is Bob Houlston, thanks for visiting my web site.
-I always appreciate your interest, your comments and of course your business for my St Albans guitar lessons.
+I always appreciate your interest, your comments and of course your business for my Electric guitar lessons St Albans.

 One last word: Don't be discouraged if you can't find (or can't afford) perfection.
 Success in music depends more on attitudes than instruments.
 This was driven home to me some years ago after I moved into a bedsit in Hall Place Gardens.
 I landed a job with a Rock 'n' Roll band gigging in pubs.
 My old Strat seemed hopelessly battered and my combo was mediocre yet the audiences loved us and we were made to feel welcome wherever we performed.
 So take what you've got and enjoy it.